 Similarly to fish, nuts and seeds are an ample source of Vitamin E and omega-3 fatty acids.
 They are also a great replacement for the usual power snacks such as candy bars, rice cakes, and pretzels.
 Doctors recommend that you should always have a bag of nuts and seeds on you.

 The healthiest nuts for the brain are walnuts, almonds, hazelnuts, and peanuts.

 Even though your brain will heal in no time with “concussion nutrition”, try making this balanced diet a part of your everyday routine after you recover.
 Eating healthy improves not only your cognitive function but also your immune system, blood pressure, and cardiac health.

-For more information on nutrition and other treatment for concussion, use the convenient form below to get in touch with Broadview Spine & Heath Centre.
+For more information on our concussion nutrition services and other treatment options for concussion, use the convenient form below to get in touch with Broadview Spine & Heath Centre.